flectra-hq/flectra/addons/stock/doc/stock.rst

 These routes on the procurement itself can also come in handy when the procurement can not find a suitable rule.
 By adding a route, you can solve the procurement according to the situation.  (e.g. a certain product needs to be manufactured sometimes or bought sometimes)

-When Flectra needs to find a procurement/push rule, it will check the routes that can be applied to the procurement as follows:
+When Odoo needs to find a procurement/push rule, it will check the routes that can be applied to the procurement as follows:

 * It will try to find a rule from the route(s) on the procurement first
 * If it does not find any, it will try to find a rule from the route(s) on the product and product category (+ its parents)